GSK CEO says success of heart drug 'an open question'

 Although darapladib failed the main goal of the first Phase III study, the trial's co-leader said on Sunday it still provided a glimmer of hope, after presenting a detailed report at the American College of Cardiology.

-Most investors remain sceptical about the medicine's prospects and Jefferies analysts said in a note that they saw few incremental positives in the latest data.
+Most investors remain skeptical about the medicine's prospects and Jefferies analysts said in a note that they saw few incremental positives in the latest data.

 The second Phase III study is looking at the drug's effects in less stable patients who received the medicine within 30 days of a heart attack, where it is possible it may show a bigger benefit.